haveno-dex/haveno/docs/deployment-guide.md

 This guide describes how to deploy a Haveno network:

 - Manage services on a VPS
-- Build Haveno
+- Fork and build Haveno
 - Start a Monero node
 - Build and start price nodes
-- Create and register seed nodes
+- Add seed nodes
-- Register keypairs with administrative privileges
+- Add arbitrators
-- Create and register arbitrators
+- Configure trade fees and other configuration
-- Set a network filter
 - Build Haveno installers for distribution
-- Send alerts to update the application
+- Send alerts to update the application and other maintenance

 ## Manage services on a VPS